Carl von Brandis: Marriage

 Von Brandis married Matilda Hṻhne in Hannover on 28 January 1856.
 The marriage lasted just over a year, before she and their only child died on 13 May 1857.
 In 1858, he met and married Jane Margaret Hohne in Cape Town, Cape Colony.

 Death

-He died on 22 June 1903 at his home in Johannesburg and was buried in Braamfontein Cemetery.
+He died on 20 June 1903 at his home in Johannesburg and was buried in Braamfontein Cemetery.
 His legacy was honoured in the form of a street in Johannesburg and a statue on the corner of Von Brandis and Pritchard Streets, in front of the Supreme Court commemorating the first Johannesburg magistrate.

+Link to gravestone in Braamfontein cemetery.